How I Learned to Stop Worrying and Love Retraining: Experimental Results

 \subsection{The efficacy of pruning-stability}

-Using the lessons from the previous sections, we conclude by comparing the performance of BIMP to pruning-stable approaches.
-We train ResNet-56 on CIFAR-10 and WRN28x10 on CIFAR-100 and give all methods an equal budget of 200 epochs to derive a pruned model from a randomly initialized one.
-For BIMP, we fix the number of retraining epochs per cycle to be $20$ and tune the initial training length $T_0$ using a grid search over $\{20, 60, 100\}$, resulting in $9$, $7$, and $5$ prune-retrain-cycles respectively.
+We conclude by comparing the performance of BIMP to pruning-stable approaches.
+To that end, we train models on ImageNet, CIFAR-100 and CIFAR-10 and give all methods an equal budget of 90 epochs (200 for CIFAR) to derive a pruned model from a randomly initialized one.
+For BIMP, we employ ALLR and treat the initial training length $T_0$ as well as the number of prune-retrain-cycles as hyperparameters, ensuring that the overall epoch budget $T$ is not exceeded.
 The hyperparameters of each of the pruning-stable methods were likewise tuned using manually defined grid searches, resorting to the recommendations of the original publications whenever possible, see \cref{sec:full-results-1}.
-Further, we tuned both the weight decay and initial value of the learning rate schedule of regular training.
-For GMP, GSM, DNW, DPF, and LC we give the methods predetermined sparsity levels of 90\%, 93\%, 95\%, 98\%, 99\% and 99.5\%, the same as given to BIMP.
-Tuning the remaining methods in a way that allows for a fair comparison however is significantly more difficult, since none of them allow to clearly specify a desired level of sparsity but instead require one to tune additional hyperparameters as part of the grid search.
+For GMP, GSM, DPF, DNW, and LC we give the methods prespecified sparsity levels, the same as given to BIMP.
+Tuning the remaining methods in a way that allows for a fair comparison however is significantly more difficult, since none of them allow to clearly specify a desired level of sparsity but instead require tuning additional hyperparameters as part of the grid search.
 Despite our best efforts, we were only able to cover part of the desired sparsity range using STR and DST.
-In addition, we noticed that each of these method can have some variance in the level of sparsity achieved even for fixed hyperparameters, so we list the standard deviation of the final sparsity with respect to the random seed initialization.
-All results are averaged over three seeds for CIFAR-10 and over two seeds for CIFAR-100 with standard deviation indicated.
+For CS in the case of ImageNet, we were unable to tune the hyperparameters.
+In addition, we noticed that each of these methods can have some variance in the level of sparsity achieved even for fixed hyperparameters, so we list the standard deviation of the final sparsity with respect to the random seed initialization.
+We note that in the original works, LC and GSM were applied to pretrained models.
+To allow a fair comparison, we applied LC and GSM to both randomly initialized as well as pretrained models and chose the best results for each sparsity, giving them a larger budget than the others.
+Further, we noticed that some pruning-stable methods can profit from retraining.
+For CIFAR-10 and CIFAR-100, we hence retrain all methods excluding BIMP for 30 epochs using FT and use the accuracy reached after retraining when it exceeds the original one.
+All results are averaged over multiple seeds with standard deviation indicated.